tmm35/ctf-writeups/HackSmarter/StellarComms.md

 49152/udp open|filtered unknown
 ```

 Our intial scans show us that this is a Domain Controller within an Active Directory environment.
-We know this because of the presense of tcp/88 (Kerberos) and tcp/389 (LDAP)
+We know this because of the presence of tcp/88 (Kerberos) and tcp/389 (LDAP)

 We see there is also FTP, SMB, RDP, WinRM, and a HTTP web server running.